ZaccWu/RL/Deep_Q_Learning/readme.md

 ***
 ### File organization
 * RLEnv：The Environment
+* * gymEnv: environment adapted from Gym by OpenAI
 * **DQN.py**: Algorithm implementation: deep Q-learning with experience replay.
 * **Model.py**: The structure and training methods for the neural network part.